Jake-Raffe/Back-end_Project/README.md

 3. If you don't already have it, download Postman so that you can interact with the API,.
 The HTTP queries you will make will be on localhost:8080/(command here)

 <b>Instructions for Setting your Application Properties</b>
 Ensure that your application properties file is properly configured.
-We have set this for you, and it should look like this
+We have set this for you, and it should look like this - but if it doesn't, delete it and replace with the below, because

 </b>
 spring.datasource.url=jdbc:postgresql://localhost/serverproject <br>